RomanMalov/AIDAO-solution/README.md

 Required Deliverables: - <name>.csv submission file that contains column named prediction which has same integer labels for objects corresponding to same class (subject's fMRI scan).

 Output format
-Please upload your predictions into the system in the .csv format.
+Upload your predictions into the system in the .csv format.
 The ﬁle has to contain at least a column named prediction and only this column would be considered by automatic checker.

-A sample submission can be found on GitHub.

-Notes
-References
+References:

 Lee, J., & Lee, J.-H. (2024).
 Discovering individual fingerprints in resting-state functional connectivity using deep neural networks.
 Human Brain Mapping, 45(1), e26561. https://doi.org/10.1002/hbm.26561